-- Fundamental visualization and interaction techniques for different data types
+- Fundamental visualisation and interaction techniques for different data types

-- Techniques for building and deploying visualizations on the web
+- Techniques for building and deploying visualisations on the web

-- The student is familiar with writing scripts for data collection and preprocessing.
+- Writing scripts for data collection and preprocessing.

-- The student can use a parser generator to read structured text.
+- Using a parser generator to read structured text.

-- The student can set up database systems supporting heterogeneous sources of data.
+- Setting up database systems supporting heterogeneous sources of data.

-- The student has gained experience with designing a modular pipeline for the analysis of a concrete problem.
+- Designing a modular pipeline for the analysis of a concrete problem.

 The student understands the key challenges in designing an effective data science workflow supporting multiple data sources and multiple types of analysis.
 In particular, the student:

-- can produce cross-platform, shareable, interactive visualizations for the web
+- can produce cross-platform, shareable, visualisations for the web

 - 15 ECTS